radusalagean/quick-dots-view/README.md

 # QuickDotsView

-Android library that enables users to include circular dot inticators in their projects, with built-in linking support for `ViewPager`.
+Android library that enables users to include configurable dot indicators in their projects, with built-in linking support for `ViewPager`.

 <img src="misc/screencap.gif" width="360" height="640" />